How It Works

 What are the costs?

 Because MOVA is a program of the Grandview R-2 School District, it's tuition-free.
-Enrolled families receive the Stride K12 curriculum and qualified students receive a loaner computer and printer.
+Enrolled families receive the K12 curriculum and qualified students receive a loaner computer and printer.

 What is my role as a parent?